allebone/help.omni.af.mil/docs/PEX/Training.md

 10. Select Enrol Student\(s\).

-11. If you wish to Withdraw Enrol ment for a student, check the appropriate box of the student in the Enrol ed Students grid on the Course Assignment page and select Withdraw Enrol ment.
+11. If you wish to Withdraw Enrol ment for a student, check the appropriate box of the student in the Enrolled Students grid on the Course Assignment page and select Withdraw Enrol ment.

-12. On the Course Assignment page, you can print Available Students and Enrol ed Students as well as export this information to Excel.
+12. On the Course Assignment page, you can print Available Students and Enrolled Students as well as export this information to Excel.

 Modify a student’s training plan